dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 Normally, a separate `Container` is created for each widget that needs to have `properties` injected.
 In the demo application, we have two widgets that rely on application state - `WorkerContainer` and `WorkerForm`.

 Let's start with the `WorkerContainer`.
-As a best practive you should give your containers the same name as their respective widgets, with a `Container` suffix.
+As a best practice, you should give your containers the same name as their respective widgets, with a `Container` suffix.

 E.g. Widget name: `Foo`
 container name ‘FooContainer’.
 To keep things organized, they are also stored in a different directory - `containers`.